tasneemh/tweeter/README.md

 - Responsive Design
   * For devices such as tablets and laptops (768px and above), your profile will appear on the left, and tweets on the right.
-  * For smaller devices (below 767px), sections will be stacked on top of each other, profile being on top and tweets bottom.
+  * For smaller devices (below 767px), sections will be stacked on top of each other, profile being on top and tweets on the bottom.

 - Features
   * Tweet validation prevents you from sending empty tweets, or those with over 140 characters.